Setting a budget for your translation project can be confusing if you don’t know how translators and agencies set their prices.

 7- Video game translation often involves several translation tasks and relies on localization more than mere translation.

-Just the same as you pay for gasoline by litres, translators and translation companies have their pricing units.
+Just the same as you pay for gasoline by liters, translators and freelance translators and translation agencies have their pricing units.

 This makes it easier for you and the translator to know how to charge and then calculate the total cost of the documents or files you want to translate.